 Earnings in Equity Interests.
-Earnings in equity interests was approximately \$29 million for the first quarter of 2005 compared to \$20 million for the same period of 2004, as a result of our investment in Yahoo!
-Japan.
-This increase resulted from increased net income earned by Yahoo!
+Earnings in equity interests for the third quarter of 2005 was \$32 million compared to \$26 million for the same period of 2004.
+Earnings in equity interests for the nine months ended September 30, 2005 was \$95 million compared to \$70 million for the same period of 2004.
+The increases in both the three and nine months ended September 30, 2005 resulted from increased net income earned by Yahoo!
 Japan.

 Minority Interests in Operations of Consolidated Subsidiaries.
-Minority interests in operations of consolidated subsidiaries represents the minority holders' percentage share of income or losses from such subsidiaries in which we hold a majority ownership interest, but less than 100 percent, and consolidate the subsidiaries' results in our financial statements.
-Minority interests in income from operations of consolidated subsidiaries was approximately \$2 million for the first quarter of 2005 compared to less than \$1 million for the same period of 2004.
+Minority interests in operations of consolidated subsidiaries represents the minority holders' percentage share of income or losses from such subsidiaries in which we hold a majority ownership interest, but less than 100 percent, and consolidate the subsidiaries' results in our consolidated financial statements.
+Minority interests in income from operations of consolidated subsidiaries were \$1 million and \$6 million for the three and nine months ended September 30, 2005 compared to \$1 million and \$3 million in both the three and nine months ended September 30, 2004.